Support for Match Closure

 As with many evidence reviews of specific practices undertaken by the NMRC Research Board, there is a frustratingly small number of studies that have tested the effectiveness and value of supporting matches through the closure process.
 Almost all programs take this step seriously (although perhaps not always giving it the attention it deserves), but there was only one study available that examined whether specific strategies in the closure process that would make a difference in terms of participant experiences.

 But the topic has been getting increased attention from the research and practice communities, including being the featured topic at the 2017 Summer Institute on Youth Mentoring.
 That event featured a strong blend of new quantitative and qualitative research that highlighted many of the nuances of why matches tend to fall apart and practitioner-sourced ideas for how programs might handle those closures based on different circumstances.
 The research presented also drew attention to just how often program staff struggle to provide participants with an adequate closure experience and minimize the damage that a poorly ended match can have on youth, parents, and volunteers.
-An in-depth summary of the research presented at that event can be found here.

 In light of the small body of research we have to draw from, we offer some principles, extrapolated from observational research like that noted above, as well as practice wisdom, that may perhaps enhance the closure experience and minimize the impact of poorly handled closure situations.